 Charlotte from Sweden, saddle cleaning

-McLoughlin 2015 Short-term Resident courses are as follows:
+McLoughlin 2023 Short-term Resident courses are as follows: ($250 per day, including room & board at ranch)

 A non-refundable $500.00 deposit to secure your resident week spot must be paid as soon as possible to hold your reservation.
 Our policy is, first come, first served.
 The remaining balance to be paid TWO MONTHS before school commences.
 Any cancellations must be made at least 1 month prior, unless special emergency consideration is given.
 A resident week deposit may be applied to another resident week, if unable to attend, or the deposit is forfeited.